WoosterTech/Quest-Tools/README.md

 # Quest Tools

 ## Quick Status Change
 Changes status in both MS Teams and 3CX Desktop.
 Teams doesn't seem to be perfectly reliable, seems to be a timing issue.
-Find INI file in **%APPDATA%\QI Tools** and increase (and un-comment) *teamsSleep* value.
+Click **Settings** in Start Menu>QI Tools and increase *teamsSleep* value.

 3CX actually dials a number (e.g. **\*30** for *Available*) to change its status.
 That makes it slow and it "announces" the change over your headset, but it should be almost perfectly reliable.